NandhaKishorM/Covid-19-drug-discovery-using-RNN-LSTMS-stack-augmented-RNN-and-RL-powered-by-Microsoft-Azure/README.md

 * The network architecture has to be modified inorder to work better on the given cleaned dataset.
 Hyperparameter optimization done prior to the training
 * These molecules then fine tuned using logP optimization Reinforcement learning and generate molecules with optimized logP value.
 As the generator as an agent and the predictor as a critic.
 * The file is saved as final_data.smi and convert to a .sdf file for PyRx analysis.
-## we were able to create several small molecule candidates which achieved binding scores up to -18.
+## We were able to create several small molecule candidates which achieved binding scores up to -18.
 * Afer getting the ligand we will test the binding affinty with covid-19 protein using PyRx.
 * We are studying the genomics sequence which may helps as a policy function to generate better molecules
 * We are also working on the practical side effects of the drugs that are going to design using GUI, which will helps to fine tune our model.